gerosa/udacity-data-analyst/P1/README.md

 ## Questions for Investigation

 ### 1. What is our independent variable?
 What is our dependent variable?
-The independent variable is the word condition (congruent or incroguent) and the dependent variable is the time to name the words.
+The independent variable is the word condition (congruent or incongruent) and the dependent variable is the time to name the words.

 ### 2. What is an appropriate set of hypotheses for this task?
 What kind of statistical test do you expect to perform?
 Justify your choices.
 The null hypothesis is there is no difference between the two conditions.
 To be more precise, the null hypothesis is the mean time to name the words in the incroguent condition is less then or equals to the mean time to name the words in the congruent condition.